A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 BIM requirements

-Modelling requirements are primarily about the effectiveness of the collaboration process between different parties.
-This part might include data formats, data exchange processes, levels of detail, topics of clash detection, visualization, design review meetings, issue trackers, and so on.
-Some additional processes might be included in these requirements, such as the way that specific parties are supposed to communicate with others, and more.
+Modelling requirements are mostly about the effectiveness of the collaboration process between different parties.
+This part might include topics like data formats, data exchange processes, levels of detail, as well as topics of clash detection, visualisation, design review meetings, issue trackers, and so on.

 BIM requirements: problems and recommendations